89th (Cinque Ports) Heavy Anti-Aircraft Regiment, Royal Artillery: Defence of Suez

-While the Crete and Tobruk operations were going on, RHQ and 205 Bty (8 x 3.7-inch guns and 1 x Gun-Laying Mk I* radar set) had remained at Suez under 2nd AA Bde.
+While the Crete and Tobruk operations were going on, RHQ and 205 Bty (8 × 3.7-inch guns and 1 × Gun-Laying Mk I* radar set) had remained at Suez under 2nd AA Bde.
 RHQ 89th HAA Rgt provided the HQ for AADC Suez, which meant that a number of different AA units came under its command at various times.
 At the beginning these included a Gun Operations Room (GOR) established in May, a Troop of Bofors guns from 6 LAA Bty (left behind when 2nd LAA Rgt went to Tobruk), and 306 Searchlight Bty from 27th (London Electrical Engineers) Searchlight Rgt, replaced by 390 S/L Bty from the same regiment when 306 Bty went to Tobruk.
-100 LAA Battery (52nd LAA Rgt) and 276 HAA Bty (88th HAA Rgt) (8 x 3.7-inch guns, 1 x GL Mk I set) arrived in July, and the LAA guns were deployed round Port Tewfik and Shallufa Airfield.
+100 LAA Battery (52nd LAA Rgt) and 276 HAA Bty (88th HAA Rgt) (8 × 3.7-inch guns, 1 × GL Mk I set) arrived in July, and the LAA guns were deployed round Port Tewfik and Shallufa Airfield.